GiGurra/snail/README.md

 still achieving throughput/bandwidth in GBit/s in the same order of magnitude of loopback network interface as I would if using pure network performance tools such as `iperf3` (Which btw, achieved around 130 GBit/s on my linux machine).
 That is the goal of this library - whether we've reached it or not I'll leave up to you to decide.
-This is basically orders of magnitude faster than regular request-response patterns over TCP, so it's probably a bit ambitious :).
+This is basically orders of magnitude faster than regular request-response patterns over TCP, so it's probably a bit ambitious.

+But if we could send requests and responses at a rate that basically maxed out our available physical network bandwidth, wouldn't that be neat :).

 ## High level design/solution?